Trekkers during Everest Base Camp Trek

 5. The options for hiking – group or solo, guided or not

-You have many options for Everest Base Camp hiking.
-You can trek solo or join a group for this trek.
-If you have already trekked Everest Base Camp, you can go solely.
-By joining the group, the Everest Base Camp trek cost will be minimized.
+You have many options for hiking to Everest Base Camp.
+You can trek solo or join a group.
+If you have already trekked to Everest Base Camp, you can go alone.
+By joining the group, the cost of the Everest Base Camp trek will be minimized.
 You can hire a guide or porters from Lukla.
 During the trekking season, experienced and well-trained guides or porters may be unavailable.
-Also, you may have a problem knowing the perfect trekking crew members.
+Also, you may have trouble finding the perfect trekking crew members.

 6. Choose an experienced and government-registered company to guide your trek

-Trekking through an experienced and government-registered company is the best and safest option for this trek.
+Trekking with an experienced, government-registered company is the best and safest option for this trek.
 You can save time and money by choosing the best trekking company.
 Because they have already managed everything for you, you can trek in a hassle-free mood.
 Peregrine Treks is a group of young entrepreneurs with more than 15 years of experience in mountain tourism.
 Most guides are Everest summiteers; you must book the trip in advance to choose them.
-They will do only a few trekking during the year.
+They will do only a few treks during the year.
 We will provide the best value for your money.

 Everest Base Camp Trek